krishnaxpatel/data-analytics-projects/Project2/README.md

 ### **Data Preprocessing & Processing**

-Note: Data was collected from Kaggle datasets.
+Note: Data was collected from this [Kaggle Dataset](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset)

+**Tools Used:** Spreadsheets